-In recognition of its commitment to family, sexual and gender diversity, the city was accepted as a new member in the "Rainbow Cities Network" (RCN) in September 2020.
-The network of rainbow cities - the "Rainbow Cities Network" - is an international association of cities that are committed to the acceptance of lesbian, gay, bisexual, transsexual, transgender, intersexual and queer people (LGBTTIQ).
-RCN coordinator Manuel Rosas Vázquez informed the Heidelberg municipal council on Tuesday, September 22, 2020, in the Committee for Social Affairs and Equal Opportunities about the commitment to membership.
+In recognition of its commitment to family, sexual and gender diversity, the city has been accepted as a new member of the "Rainbow Cities Network" (RCN) in September 2020.
+The Rainbow Cities Network - the Rainbow Cities Network - is an international coalition of cities committed to the acceptance of lesbian, gay, bisexual, transgender, intersex and queer (LGBTTIQ) people.
+RCN Coordinator Manuel Rosas Vázquez informed Heidelberg's municipal councillors of the commitment to membership on Tuesday, September 22, 2020, in the Committee for Social Affairs and Equal Opportunities.

 "Those who are 'different' unfortunately have to deal with prejudice in many places.
 The city of Heidelberg wants to contribute even more actively to reducing resentment towards sexual and gender minorities.
 Tolerance and cosmopolitanism are lived out here in Heidelberg.
 The fact that we have now succeeded in becoming a member of the Rainbow Cities Network is of enormous importance, especially in this day and age.
 This is a clear commitment to diversity," said Mayor Prof. Dr. Eckart Würzner.

 For the city of Heidelberg, diversity, openness to the world, and equal opportunities are central building blocks of sustainable and future-oriented urban development.
 In recent years, Heidelberg initiated decisive steps to strengthen LGBTTIQ.